f5devcentral/f5-agility-labs-sslviz/docs/class5/module1/lab4.rst

 -  Click the **Save** button

--  You will be returned to the **Services Chain List**.
-You should now have three Service Chains in the **Services Chain List**
+-  You will be returned to the **Service Chain List**.
+You should now have three Service Chains in the **Service Chain List**

 -  Click the **Save & Next** button

 -  Click the **Deploy** button.
-This action will take a few seconds.
+This action will take a moment.
 Verify that the deployment was successful with no errors.

 -  When successfully deployed, the following pop-up should appear: